Anatta336/driven-decals/Documentation~/DrivenDecals.md

   },
 }
 ```
-2. Return to the unity project and wait for the package to downloan & import.
+2. Return to the Unity project and wait for the package to download and import.

 ### Your First Decal
 You can create a decal object in your scene using either the right-click menu in the Hierarchy window or the GameObject menu.
 Look for *3D Object* → *Driven Decal*.